deep-sky

 Its distance is approximately 23 million light years.

-Just as M81 and M82, M51 and NGC 5195 (bottom part) are also gravitationally interacting galaxies.
+Just as M81 and M82, M51 and NGC 5195 (right part) are also gravitationally interacting galaxies.

 Sometimes M51 is used to refer to both galaxies, in which case the individual galaxies are referred to as M51A (NGC5194) and M51B (NGC5195).